christopher-altman/autodidactic-qml/README.md

 | CI = 0 | No recovery beyond POST |
 | CI < 0 | Recovery step made things worse |

 **Note:** CI is operational.
-It does not imply agency, intent, or "persistence bias."
+It does not imply agency, intent, or “persistence bias.”

 ---

 ## Core Result: Distance Triad Decoupling

-The decisive finding is that three natural notions of "distance from PRE" decouple:
+The decisive finding is that three natural notions of “distance from PRE” decouple:

 | Distance Type | Measures | After Constraint Recovery |
 |---------------|----------|---------------------------|